 Due to class size, most teachers divide their students into two groups: an inner circle and an outer circle.
 The participants in the seminar sit in the inner circle, while the students in the outer circle take on the role of observers and coaches.
 However, in a secondary California classroom where we easily have more than 30 students, a socratic seminar with 15+ participants is still too large.
 Instead, I break my class into three groups: participants, coaches, and notetakers.
 The notetakers are each assigned to follow the contributions of one member of the inner circle and documents the conversation during the discussion on a shared Google Doc.
 I find that these smaller groups work best with an advanced class where students are usually competing for an opportunity to speak.

 Even though Socratic Seminars are great for cultivating public speaking skills, I also want to create an environment where the engagement and participation in my class is high and constant.
 To do this, I created a method I coined Table Talks.
 Like I mentioned previously, I prefer to have my class submit and choose their own questions.
+They do this using Socrative, and using their voting feature, I have my students determine which questions they want to explore.
 Once the voting has ended, the top nine questions are shared, and students choose three that they want to explore.
 They prepare for the Table Talk the day before by choosing a position, gathering evidence, and writing a rationale.
 On the day of the Table Talk, students join the table that corresponds to the question they have chosen.
 This is repeated three times during the period.
 With multiple conversations occurring simultaneously, it may feel a little chaotic, but I love the animated discussions that arise.
 It also gets my students moving, and it gives them the opportunity to hear different perspectives.

 Online Discussion Threads